 An anesthesiologist is trained in anesthesia to be able to administer anesthesia.
 In hospitals and surgery centers, the nurse works under the supervision of a board-certified anesthetist.
-Like any other career path, this one has its pros and cons.
+Like any other career path, there are pros and cons of being a nurse anesthetist.
 It would be a good idea to weigh them up when deciding if it’s the right career path for you.

 The pay is attractive.
 Anesthesiologists are highly paid and it is indeed the earning potential that attracts many to the profession.
 You can be sure of a decent life in this job description.